 Use this lone working hazards checklist to report any hazard present during the work shift.Download template

-A risk assessment for lone working with a template aims to ensure safety for individual employees and possible hazards they are exposed to.
-According to the Health and Safety Work Act of 2015, employers are obliged to provide their employees with a safe work environment, and if that’s not possible, then with the necessary personal protective equipment so that they can get help quickly in case of an emergency.
+A lone working risk assessment template aims to ensure safety for solitary employees against the possible hazards they are exposed to.
+According to the Health and Safety Work Act of 2015, employers are obliged to provide their employees with a safe work environment, and if that’s not possible, then with the necessary personal protective equipment so that they can get help quickly in the case of an emergency.

-Employers should focus on safe working practices and protocols to minimise risks to which individual workers may be exposed.
-The three most important points to consider when carrying out a risk assessment for individual workers are:
+Employers should focus on safe working practices and protocols to minimize risks to which individual workers may be exposed.
+The three most important points to consider when carrying out a risk assessment:

 All staff should be physically capable and free of injury before the start of their shift.
-It is important to talk to them about their mental and physical fitness.
-It is also a good idea to consult a company doctor.
-By taking the right precautions and suitable preventive measures, employees' health risks can be minimised.
+It’s important to open up a discussion about their mental health and physical fitness levels.
+This can be done by consulting a company doctor.
+By taking the right precautions and suitable preventive measures, employees' health risks can be minimized.

-In order to create good and, above all, safe working conditions when working alone, it is important to communicate concerns about health risks and hazards, as well as other concerns they may have while working.
+In order to create good and, above all, safe working conditions when alone, it is important to communicate concerns about health and safety hazards, as well as other concerns they may have while working.
 At the same time, all safety measures must be jointly decided and implemented.
 The risk for hazards should be continuously reviewed and adjusted.

 You should carry out regular checks while on-site by using a lone working policy template to evaluate working conditions and performance.
 Try to build a personal relationship with your staff and ensure that training and counseling is provided regularly.